Frequently asked

 The Foundation will cover travel costs as outlined above.

-All accommodation and meals during the programme will be covered by the Foundation, as well as scheduled activities and on-the-ground travel costs.
+All accommodation and main meals during programmes organised by the Foundation will be covered, as well as scheduled activities and on-the-ground travel costs.

 What costs am I responsible for?

-As noted above, leaders are responsible for airport transfers, travel insurance and visas, incidental costs (e.g., laundry, internet, snacks and refreshments) and personal spending.
+As noted above, you are responsible for domestic airport transfers, travel insurance and visas, incidental costs (e.g., laundry, internet, snacks and refreshments), and personal spending.

 What will I eat?